From model to model citizen, former Miss Universe Olivia Culpo is ready for her next step: the Hollywood spotlights.

 “In a large family you’re always surrounded by people,” says Culpo.
 “It’s hectic, sure, but it adds character.”
 She laughs, and her stunningly sculpted face goes impish.
 “As we were growing up, our house was the ‘fun house’ because there were no rules.
 There was always some kind of different drama and chaos.
 It was definitely fun, and still is.”

-Photography by MIKE ROSENTHAL
+Photography by: Photography by MIKE ROSENTHAL

 Styling by Jason Bolden